-Helium is significantly lighter than other noble gases such as argon and xenon, so an LHe TPC naturally has the advantage of hunting for low-mass WIMPs provided it can be successfully built.
-On the NR channel, ALETHEIA's ROI corresponds to $\sim$ [0.2 - 10] keV$_{nr}$, which perfectly lines up with the COMIMAC facility's beam energy.
-As to an ER calibration, in addition to implementing the COMIMAC facility's electron beam (up to 50 keV), a $^{63}$Ni source can be immersed into the liquid helium to characterize the detector as demonstrated in reference~\cite{Sethumadhavan06}.
-The $^{63}$Ni is an electron source with an end point energy of 66 keV and an average energy of 17 keV~\cite{Ni63SourceIAEA}.
+Helium is significantly lighter than other noble gases such as argon and xenon, so an LHe TPC has the advantage of hunting for low-mass WIMPs, provided it can be successfully built.
+On the NR channel, the ALETHEIA's ROI corresponds to $\sim$ 0.2 to 10 keV$_{nr}$, which perfectly lines up with the COMIMAC facility's beam energy, 0.1 eV$_{nr}$ - 10 keV$_{nr}$ (when the beam is vertical).
+As to ER calibration, in addition to implementing the COMIMAC facility's electron beam, immersing a $^{63}$Ni source into the liquid helium to characterize the detector could be another option, as demonstrated in reference~\cite{Sethumadhavan06}.
+The $^{63}$Ni is an electron source with an endpoint energy of 66 keV and an average energy of 17 keV~\cite{Ni63SourceIAEA}.